Harrizontal/Intelligent-Order-Matching-Sim/README.md

 # A map visualization tool for Multi-Agent Ride Sharing System Simulation
-An user interface for a testbed on studying virus (e.g COVID-19) spreading in ride-sharing systems
+An user interface equipped with a map for a testbed on studying virus (e.g COVID-19) spreading in ride-sharing systems

 ## Preview
 ![Preview](https://i.gyazo.com/5d4299f375695df72d922129ed051bf6.gif)